jordilaforge/graphstream-fx/docs/index.md

 }
 ```

-The Controller.java is very empty we will fill this class later.
+The Controller.java is empty for now we will fill this class later.

-Now we need to import the two graphstream libraries. gs-core which is the core library and the gs-ui-javafx which provides a viewer for javafx.
+Now we need to import the two GraphStream libraries. gs-core which is the core library and the gs-ui-javafx which provides a viewer for JavaFX.
 Download the jars and add the two libraries to your classpath by importing them.
-Now we need to inject the GridPane in our controller create a graph an add the graph to our GridPane.
+Now we need to inject the GridPane into our controller create a graph an add the graph to our GridPane.

 We add this line to our Controller.
 This injects the GridPane in our Controller.
 Note the name of the GridPane object needs to be the same as the GridPane fx:id in the sample.fxml.
 ```java